 4 hours of "brain-wrenching" surgery to save the old lady

 According to Dr. Khoa, this condition requires immediate surgery.
-However, elderly patients with many underlying diseases such as high blood pressure, type 2 diabetes, chronic kidney failure, Alzheimer's dementia, etc. This is a big challenge for surgery, both during and after surgery with risks such as prolonged mechanical ventilation, pneumonia, difficulty weaning off the ventilator, high cardiovascular risk, etc.
+However, elderly patients with many underlying diseases such as high blood pressure, type 2 diabetes, chronic kidney failure, Alzheimer's dementia, etc. This is a big challenge for the surgery, both during and after surgery, with risks such as prolonged mechanical ventilation, pneumonia, difficulty weaning off the ventilator, high cardiovascular risk, etc.

 Tumor location according to MRI results